Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Appendix F. Simulation Results

-Appendix F provides more details on various simulations.
-F.1 illustrates the computation savings of obtaining exact p-values based on kernels.
-F.2 illustrates that the sampling method based on kernels has a faster convergence to the true p-value compared to that based on random sampling.
-F.3 reports the p-values based on various tests discussed in the power analysis.
-F.4 and onward present more simulations on statistical power and size control of tests.
+Section~F provides additional details on various simulations.
+Section~F.1 illustrates the computational savings of obtaining exact $p$-values using the kernel formulation.
+Section~F.2 shows that the kernel-based sampling method on the space of contingency tables $\Omega_{\mathbf{t}}$ converges to the true $p$-value with fewer iterations than the random sampling method on the space of treatment assignments $\mathcal{Z}(\mathbf{N}_{I\cdot})$.
+Section~F.3 reports the $p$-values of the various tests discussed in Section~5 of the main text, applied to the ECLS-K data analyzed in Section~6 of the main text.
+Sections~F.4 and onward present further simulations on the statistical power and size control of the tests.